ThomasVuNguyen/onebitllms/README.md

 *What else can I do with `onebitllms`?*

-You can also use the `BitnetLinear` class exposed in this package and use it inside your pre-training / fine-tuning framework.
-In contrary to existing implementation, we use optimized triton kernels for computing the quantization errors making the pre-training and fine-tuning much faster than existing implementations.
+You can use either the hybrid `BitnetLinear` class or the new `Pure1BitLinear` class in your own pre-training / fine-tuning framework.
+The Pure 1-Bit approach offers significant memory savings (15-75% reduction) by eliminating all full-precision shadow parameters during training.
+We use optimized triton kernels for computing the quantization errors making the pre-training and fine-tuning much faster than existing implementations.
 From our experiments, we estimate the overheads between non-BitNet and BitNet pre-training to be around ~20% (to be confirmed with more rigourous analysis).

 *Is LoRA supported in `onebitllms`?*